arunnthevapalan/custom-chatgpt/README.md

 A custom ChatGPT-like web application using OpenAI API, Python, and Streamlit.

 ## Overview
 This project is a simple ChatGPT-like application built with Streamlit and OpenAI's API.
 It provides an interactive chat interface where users can enter prompts and receive AI-generated responses using the `gpt-4o` model.

+You can access [the deployed custom ChatGPT-like application here](https://arunn-chatgpt.streamlit.app/), using your own OpenAI API key.

 ## Features
 - Interactive chat interface powered by Streamlit.